NREL/resstock/docs/source/tutorial/run_project.rst

 Cluster Settings and Starting the Cluster
 -----------------------------------------

-We will leave most of the defaults, but because we're doing a small analysis here, we're going to set the number of worker nodes to zero.
+Select the ``2.2.1-ls0`` AMI.
+We will leave most of the rest of the defaults, but because we're doing a small analysis here, we're going to set the number of worker nodes to zero.
 For guidance on cluster settings for your analysis including instance selection and worker nodes see :doc:`../aws_cluster_config`.

 .. image:: ../images/tutorial/run_on_cloud.png